|

 describe exactly one binary package per stanza.
 Each stanza

-name, such as Package or Section (case insensitive), followed by
+such as Package or Section (case insensitive), followed by a

-but each supplementary line, without a field name, should start
+each supplementary line, without a field name, must start with at

-case of the Description field, see below).
-To insert empty lines
+of the Description field, see below).
+To insert empty lines into

-into a multi-line field, insert a dot after the space.
-Lines
+a multi-line field, insert a dot after the space.
+Lines starting

 Source: source-package-name (required)